What No One Told Me About Using “Microbiome” Skincare

 What are the risks of having increased bacteria on the skin?

 According to dermatologist Purvisha Patel, MD, the potential side effects of having too much bacteria on the skin are predominantly breakouts and acne.
-At the time of my skin scan, I was experiencing pretty severe breakouts (for me, I’m not super acne-prone).
+At the time of my skin scan, I was experiencing pretty severe breakouts (at least for me — I’m not super acne-prone).
 While acne is multifactorial (anything from fluctuating hormones and stress to using the wrong makeup for your skin type may contribute), I had an inkling that my breakouts were linked to the microbiome skincare I had been using for a while.
 Confirming my suspicions, Dr. Camp adds that increased bacteria on the skin may put it in a “pro-inflammatory state,” which could lead to experiences of acne.

 Where the body is concerned, too much bacteria can lead to bacterial skin infections, as well as folliculitis (inflammation of the hair follicle) and body odor, adds Dr. Penzi.